-The University posts degrees four times each year, regardless of the specific date when all work is completed.
+The University posts degrees three times each year, regardless of the specific date all work is completed.
 All degree requirements must be met prior to the posting date.
-The four posting dates are at the end of the regular fall semester (approximately December 30), the end of the regular spring semester (approximately May 5), and the end of the summer sessions (approximately June 30, and August 31).
-For degrees completed on dates other than the approximated dates, posting will be at the next scheduled date.
+The three posting dates are at the end of the regular fall semester (last day in December), the end of the regular spring semester (first Friday in May), and the end of the regular summer semester (first day in August).
+Degrees completed between posting dates will be posted at the next scheduled date.